 Tooling and Platform Considerations

-Tooling choices should emphasize interoperability, scalability, and longevity.
-Favor open standards for data contracts, event schemas, and APIs to reduce vendor lock-in and enable smoother modernization across systems.
-The platform should support streaming data processing, event-driven orchestration, model management, and robust operations tooling.
-Consider modular, replaceable components that can evolve independently, enabling gradual modernization without disrupting existing workloads.
-Balance in-house capability development with strategic outsourcing for specialized AI workloads, while maintaining clear ownership of critical decision pathways and data governance.
+Prefer open standards for data contracts, event schemas, and APIs to reduce vendor lock-in.
+The platform should support streaming, event-driven orchestration, model management, and operations tooling.
+Favor modular components that evolve independently, enabling gradual modernization.
+Balance in-house capability with selective outsourcing for specialized AI workloads while maintaining clear ownership of decision pathways and data governance.

 Strategic Perspective